ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 ### Our process when creating a new issue:

 When creating an issue we assigned different group members to different issues based on what the individual group members wanted to work on and what was possible in the given situation.
-At the beginning of the project we often solved issues with the entire group at the same time using the code with me extension in Rider, but later we started splitting up into teams of two people using pair programming.
+At the beginning of the project we often solved issues with the entire group at the same time using the code with me extension in Rider, but later we started splitting up into teams of two adopting pair programming technique.

-When creating an issue we labelled it based on which area of the project they would fall under.
+When creating an issue we labelled it based on which area of the project it would fall under.
 Additionally we decided not to describe user stories when naming our issues due to the preference of the group and our TA who approved of our naming convention.

 After the issue was created, a github workflow ensured that a branch with a corresponding name was created.